pnnl/mercat/README.md

-Mercat: Python code for Parallel k-mer counting
+Mercat: Python code for versatile K-mer counting and diversity estimator for database independent property analysis (DIPA)  obtained from metagenomic and/or metatranscriptomic sequencing data
 ================================================

 ![GitHub Logo](mercat.jpg)